openfisca/legislation-explorer/ops/docs/Serve-local-instance.md

 > On such a local virtual machine, the application is by default served over HTTP instead of HTTPS, as SSL certificates cannot be automatically provisioned by Let’s Encrypt.

-> The `base_path` variable won't have any effect when using this local virtual machine setup.
+> The `reverse_proxy_base_path` variable won't have any effect when using this local virtual machine setup.
 When using Vagrant, by default the app is accessed directly, with no reverse proxy.